modernmediagrp/spotify-recommendation-system/README.md

 ## Next Steps
 Should this project be continued, the following next steps should be explored:
 1. Expanding the data through additional Spotify API calls
-2. Deploying the final model function to a mobile app, or at least a mobile-responsive application like [Streamlit](https://streamlit.io/), so DJ's can access recommendations on their phones while mixing
+2. Deploying the final model function to a mobile app, or at least a mobile-responsive application like [Streamlit](https://streamlit.io/), so DJs can access recommendations on their phones while mixing
 3. Building a new dataset, through API calls or web scraping, using an electronic music-specific store like [Beatport](https://www.beatport.com/), [Juno Download](https://www.junodownload.com/), [Traxsource](https://www.traxsource.com/), etc.

 ## For More Information